Open Gromov-Witten theory on Calabi-Yau three-folds I: Introduction

-The solution of the problem of the bubbling off of the disks can be explained roughly as follows.
-In a one parameter family of compatible almost complex structures of $M$, a disk $A$ can split into two disks $B$ and $C$.
-The contribute of the $2$-disk $B,C$ is given by the linking number of the boundary knots.
-When the disk $A$ disappear this linking number of $B,C$ jumps.
-Therefore the jump of the contribution of the $2$-disk compensates the jump of the number of $1$-disks (that is ordinary disks).
+In the particular case that $L$ has the rational homology of a sphere, we apply this general formalism to show that it naturally leads to Open Gromov-Witten invariants.
+The contribution of multi-disks to the Open Gromov-Witten invariant is computed as generalization of linking numbers of the boundary components of the disk vertices.
+Let us explain in this particular case how the problem of the bubbling off of disks is solved.
+Consider for example a one parameter family of compatible almost complex structures of $M$.
+Suppose that a disk $A$ splits into two disks $B$ and $C$.
+The contribution of the $2$-disk $B,C$ is given by the linking number of the boundary knots.
+When the disk $A$ disappears the boundary knots of the disks $B$ and $C$ cross and therefore the linking number of $B,C$ jumps.
 Similarly, disappearing of an $n$-disk is compensated by the discontinuity in the $m$-disk contribution for $m>n$.

 In \cite{frame}, we apply the analysis of this paper to non-compact situations.
 This includes a mathematical definition of the invariants arising in Large $N$ duality.